Skip to content

 Guided walks

-Join a guided walks to find out what makes Lyme's estate so special.
-Book a space on free walks throughout the year such as 'Water Divining' or 'Walk the Walls at Lyme', and our knowledgeable volunteers will show you some of the best bits of the estate or buy tickets to discover 'the Dawn Chorus' in Spring and 'the Deer Rut' and 'fantastic fungi' in Autumn.
+Join a guided walk to find out what makes Lyme's estate so special.
+Book a space on free walks throughout the year such as 'Water Divining' or 'Walk the Walls at Lyme', and our knowledgeable volunteers will show you some of the best bits of the estate or buy tickets to discover 'the Dawn Chorus' in Spring or'the Deer Rut' in Autumn.

 Veteran trees